Quark vs Skyr: What is the difference?

 Arla Skyr is virtually fat-free while Tesco Quark contains only minimal amounts of fat (0.3g per 100g, out of which 0.1g is saturated fat).

 Their carbohydrates content is very similar too – Skyr contains 4.0g of carbs per 100g while Quark contains 3.8g.
-Quark has less sugar (not the added sugar, the naturally occurring lactose), containing 3.7g of sugars per 100g while Skyr has 4g.
+Quark has less sugar (naturally occurring lactose), containing 3.7g of sugars per 100g while Skyr has 4g.

-Skyr is considered to be very high in protein if you compare it to yoghurts such as natural yoghurt.
-When compared to Quark, Skyr has slightly less protein – 10.6g per 100g vs 11.6g of protein in Quark.
-The difference is not big though and they are both excellent sources of low-fat protein.
+Skyr is considered very high in protein compared to yoghurts like natural yoghurt.
+However, when compared to Quark, Skyr has slightly less protein – 10.6g per 100g vs 11.6g of protein in Quark.
+The difference is not massive though and they are both excellent sources of low-fat protein.

 Although Quark and Skyr have very similar nutritional profiles, there are still different types of dairy products and here is how they differentiate: